 - 1 tbsp olive oil

-- Add the nuts, oats and seeds and toast on a low heat for four or five minutes - until golden brown.
+Add the nuts, oats and seeds and toast on a low heat for four or five minutes - until golden brown.
+Optional: blend the mix roughly with a food processor or blender.
+It will make the bars better stick together.

-- Pour in the syrup, olive oil and coffee and stir for a couple of minutes.
+- Pour in the maple syrup, olive oil and coffee and stir for a couple of minutes.

-- Add the apricots, dark chocolate and flax seeds (or protein powder).
+- Finely chop the apricots and dark chocolate.
+Add both together with the flax seeds (or protein powder).
 Keep stirring until it’s all mixed evenly.

 - Line a tray with cling film or foil and pour in the mixture.
 Press it down firmly with a spoon or spatula - this will ensure the bar stays together properly.